bomonike/bomonike.github.io/python-exams.md

 1. Scroll down to the bottom of the left menu to click "Python Essentials 2 (PE2) Course Final Exam", then "Final Test".
 1. Scroll down and answer all questions.
 1. Click "Submit" for your score.
 Hopefully you'll see "Congratulations, you have passed the assessment."
+1. Review items you got wrong.
+1. Click "Reset" and answer again until you get 100%, so you know you have overcome incorrect thinking.

    ### Contineu to PE2